Michel Aflaq: Founding and early years

-In the late 1940s, Aflaq and al-Bitar gave free lessons on Ba'athist thought, and in 1948 they established the newspaper al-Ba'ath.
+In the late 1940s, Aflaq and al-Bitar gave free lessons on Ba'athist thought, and in 1948 established the newspaper al-Ba'ath.
 Aflaq tested the Ba'ath Party's strength during the 1948 Arab–Israeli War: after early Syrian defeats, he led several demonstrations against the government led by President Shukri al-Quwatli.
 He personally led demonstrations and claimed that al-Quwatli, a landowner, was a corrupt and capitalistic politician, who was to blame for the Syrian army's defeat.
-Aflaq called for al-Quwatli's resignation, and wrote several al-Ba'ath articles criticising his presidency and his prime minister, Jamil Mardam Bey.
-Aflaq was later arrested on the orders of Prime Minister Mardam Bey.
+Aflaq called for al-Quwatli's resignation, and wrote several al-Ba'ath articles criticising his presidency and his prime minister, Jamil Mardam Bey, who later had Aflaq arrested.
 Al-Quwatli's government was brought down in a coup d'état led by military officer Husni al-Za'im.
-Al-Za'im banned all parties, claiming that Syria was not ready to establish a liberal democracy yet.
+Al-Za'im banned all parties, claiming that Syria was not ready to establish a liberal democracy.
 Aflaq, who had been set free, was rearrested during al-Zai'm's presidency and sent to the notorious Mezzeh Prison.
 Al-Za'im's rule did not last for long, and in August 1949, he was toppled, and Hashim al-Atassi, who was democratically elected, took his place.
 Al-Atassi established a national unity government, and Aflaq was appointed to the post of Minister of Education, the only government post he would ever hold; he held it from August to December 1949.
 Al-Attasi's presidency did not last for very long either, and in 1951 Adib Shishakli took power in a military coup.

 Aflaq at first extended his support to the new government, believing that he and the Ba'ath Party could collaborate with Shishakli because they shared the same Arab nationalist sentiments.
-His analysis of Shishakli proved to be wrong, and one of Shishakli's first decisions as ruler was to ban all political parties, including the Ba'ath Party.
+His analysis of Shishakli proved to be wrong, and one of Shishakli's first decisions as ruler was to ban all political parties, including Aflaq's.
 The Ba'ath Party leadership, and several leading members, escaped to Lebanon in the wake of increased government repression.
 In Lebanon Aflaq and al-Bitar agreed to a merger of the Arab Ba'ath Party and the Arab Socialist Party (ASP), led by Akram al-Hawrani, to establish the Arab Socialist Ba'ath Party in 1952.
-The newly formed party worked as a base of operation against Shishali's rule.
+The newly formed party worked as a base of operation against Shishakli's rule.
 Aflaq and the rest cooperated with non-Ba'athist opposition forces too.
 Shishakli was toppled in February 1954.